Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Stability Analysis

+Note that, within the zone-based flocking control framework outlined in Section~\ref{sec:zone}, both terms coexist when a neighboring agent \(j\) is within agent \(i\)'s conflict region.

-The separation--cohesion rule in~\eqref{eq:sep-app} alone results in oscillatory behavior between separation and cohesion; agents continually move away from neighbors within the range \( \alpha_i r_i \) and then approach them once they are outside this range.
+In the minimal flocking control model, the separation contribution vector in~\eqref{eq:sep-app} alone results in oscillatory behavior; agents continually move away from neighbors within the range \( \alpha_i r_i \) and then approach them once they are outside this range.
 However, this rule by itself does not help agents establish a common motion direction or stabilize a sufficient separation distance to prevent collisions.
-Incorporating the alignment rule in~\eqref{eq:ali} addresses both issues, enabling agents to achieve coordinated motion and avoid close encounters.
+Incorporating the alignment contribution in~\eqref{eq:ali} addresses both issues, enabling agents to achieve coordinated motion and avoid close encounters.